 A tailnet is your private network.
 When you log in for the first time to Tailscale on your phone, laptop, desktop, or cloud VM, a tailnet is created.

-For personal users, you are a tailnet of many devices and one person.
+For users on the Free plan, you are a tailnet of many devices and up to 3 users.
 Each device gets a private Tailscale IP address in the CGNAT range and every device can talk directly to every other device, wherever they are on the internet.

 It is also possible to share access to devices between tailnets.
 This gives you the ability to share internal organization services with tailscale users outside your organization (or share your personal Minecraft server with your friends).

 Your tailnet is your space.
 The internet cannot reach it.
 Think of it like a conference room with only people you have invited inside.
 Your tailnet can be a safe network where you are free to explore without the rest of the internet watching.

 Each tailnet has both a tailnet name and an organization name.

 A tailnet name is provided by Tailscale to avoid publicizing your organization name.
 The tailnet name is used

 by features such as MagicDNS, HTTPS, and sharing.
 You can choose whether a default tailnet name

 tailfe8c.ts.net) or a fun tailnet name (such as